An interesting setting that Steed tells Purdey in Dead Men are Dangerous.

 Steed: "A few quite glasses of Champagne then on a little dinner at my Club".

 Cathy: "Surely a small diversion over Richmond Hill to look at the River."

 Steed: "Do you think, she will like that?"

 Cathy: "Have the others?

 It is not quite clear whether he wants only information from Katie or if he is really interested in her.
 In any case, he does not use the opportunity to kiss her when she falls on his couch in Lobster Quadrille.

 And then there is Judy from Mandrake, the "prettiest cracker in the shop".
 I guess it's the only time when he's really interested in a woman.
-Of course he also wants some information about her employer in Mandrake but the way he's talking to her reminds a bit of the relationship between Steed and Emma Peel.
-He enjoys her company and invites her for dinner.
+Of course, he also wants some information about her employer in Mandrake, but the way he's talking to her reminds a bit of the relationship between Steed and Emma Peel.
+He enjoys her company, and invites her to dinner.
 When he has to cancel the date, he's really sorry.

 „I have a motto with women: Always leave them laughing“.